sakuragasaki46/MukuroI/README.md

 A discord bot for security and fun.

-Yes, I made it thinking about the “16th student”, althought I am not a kinnie of that character.
+Yes, I made it thinking about the “16th student”, althought I am ~~not~~ a kinnie of that character.

+This is the codebase for Yusurland Security bot.

 It provides autoban based on user lists and a cool minigame (coming soon).